Towards mitigation of apparent tension between nuclear physics and astrophysical observations by improved modeling of neutron star matter: Results from current observations

+In the top panel of Fig.~\ref{fig:post-poly}, the resulting marginalized posterior distributions of pressure inside NS are plotted as a function of energy density by adding successive observations, and in the bottom panel corresponding mass-radius posterior distributions are shown.
+To obtain this plot, 90\% credible region (CR) of pressure (radius) is computed at a fixed energy density (mass) and those are plotted as a function of energy density (mass).
+In the left panel in grey colour we also show the $90 \%$ CR of prior in both EoS and mass-radius distribution.
+The magenta band is the posterior deduced from PSR J0740+6620 data alone and inspecting the prior distribution we see it mostly favours the stiffer EoSs.

-In comparison to the posterior of spectral EoS parameterization we find our Nuclear EoS posterior is much more stiff.
-The reason behind this is that the empirical EoS parameterization does not favor soft equation of state, and for most of the parameter combinations it gives comparatively higher values of $\widetilde{\Lambda}$.
-The green band is obtained by adding the data of the second binary neutron star merger GW190425 with that of GW170817 and it makes the EoS posterior slightly more stiffer.
-In blue, the joint posterior of NICER and the two GW observations is plotted; it too favors a stiffer EoS parameterization.
-Addition of NICER reduces the uncertainty in EoS and therefore of various NS properties.
-For example, the uncertainty in the measurement of $R_{1.4}$ is $\sim 1.35$ km by GW observations alone.
-This shrinks to $\sim 1.04$ km when combined with NICER.
+The green band is obtained after adding two GW detections with PSR J0740+6620, favoring relatively softer EoSs than the first case when only constraints from PSR J0740+6620 are used.
+Similar constraints were obtained from GW170817 data by LVC using the spectral EoS representation, as well as by other authors using various other parameterizations~\cite{Landry:2020vaw,Essick-2020arXiv,Coughlin:2018fis,Dietrich:2020lps}.
+In blue, the joint posterior of PSR J0740+6620, NICER, and the two GW observations is plotted; it favors a stiffer EoS than what we obtained in the middle panel.
+Addition of NICER reduces the uncertainties in the EoS, and various macroscopic NS properties as a consequence.
+For example, the uncertainty in the measurement of $R_{1.4}$ is $\sim 2.19$ km by combined PSR J0740+6620 and GW observations alone.
+This shrinks to $\sim 1.65$ km when combined with NICER.
+Ref.~\cite{Essick-2020arXiv} found a similar reduction in the CR of $R_{1.4}$, when they include theoretical information at low densities.

+In Table~\ref{tab2}, we report the median and $90 \%$ CR of all EoS parameters, radius, $\Lambda$ of $1.4 M_{\odot}$ NS, and maximum mass $ M_{\rm max}$ by adding successive observations.